JupiterOne/jupiter-integration-hackerone/docs/jupiterone-io/graph-hackerone.md

 resource relationships.
 Customers authorize access by creating an API token in their target HackerOne account and providing that credential to JupiterOne.

+## HackerOne

+- Visualize HackerOne bounty programs and submitted findings in the JupiterOne graph.
+- Monitor HackerOne findings within the alerts app.
+- Monitor changes to HackerOne bounty programs using JupiterOne alerts.

+## How it Works

+- JupiterOne periodically fetches HackerOne bounty programs and submitted findings to update the graph.
+- Write JupiterOne queries to review and monitor updates to the graph.
+- Configure alerts to take action when the JupiterOne graph changes.

+## Requirements

+- JupiterOne requires an API key, API key name, and the name/handle of your HackerOne program.
+- You must have permission in JupiterOne to install new integrations.

 ## Integration Instance Configuration

 The integration is triggered by an event containing the information for a